-How to Grant Startup Equity to Employees: LLCs vs. C-corps
+Granting Startup Equity to Employees: LLCs vs. C-Corps

 Attracting top-notch employees to a startup often entails offering equity alongside traditional compensation and benefits.